Can I install solar panels myself?

 We at Your Energy Answers do not recommend installing a solar system yourself.
 However, there are at least five reasons to leave this job to professionals.

-1. No rebate for DIY solar
+1. No rebate for installing solar yourself

 One of the key reasons is that the Federal Government rebate for solar is only for PV systems installed by Clean Energy Council-accredited solar installers.
 Therefore, a PV system that is established by someone who does not have these credentials will not be able to access the solar rebate (STCs).

-For a standard family solar system, the rebate can be between $2000 and $3000.
+For a standard family solar power system, the rebate can be between $2000 and $3000.
 Therefore any savings from the DIY solar approach will usually be less than the rebate is worth.
 So from an economic point of view alone, it is not worth it.

 2. Inexperienced handling can damage solar panels

 While someone with roofing building qualifications might feel confident about installing certain parts of your solar system, such as the panels, designing and installing a solar system in Australia is a job for the experts.
 Getting the system adequately wired and connected to function for decades and connecting to the inverter and monitoring requires a professional.
-This is demonstrated, for example, in the solar panel handling process.

 Just imagine that each panel your installer carries is a giant TV screen.
 This is how much care they give your panels when transporting and maintaining them.
-However, it must also be said that one must not drop the panel to damage them.
-They can sometimes be more sensitive than that.
-For example, if you carry them on your shoulder, you could damage them as the pressure goes to one specific cell, and it could cause a microcrack.

 4. Electrical work by non-professionals is illegal

 Why would one risk the lives of one’s loved ones and oneself by playing with live DC electricity?
 Solar panels require specialist designs, and installers have learned the craft via lengthy apprenticeships and years of learning in the field.
-One cannot pick it up in a quick read of “Solar Installs for Dummies”.

 5. You can not judge the structural integrity of your roof

-6. You can damage your roof
+6. You can cause roof damage

 7. You will lose your warranties if you install solar yourself

 A DIY solar installation will likely invalidate your roof’s warranties, and your solar system’s warranties mean you’ll be responsible for any necessary repairs in the future.
-Of course, you can still contact the manufacturer.
-However, if there is a fault and you have no proof of certified installation practices, you will most likely be denied any warranty claims.
+Of course, you can still contact the manufacturer, however, if there is a fault and you have no proof of certified installation practices, you will most likely be denied any warranty claims.